Promoting Roma Equality in Slovenia and Slovakia (PRESS)

 What is this programme about?

-The project seeks to promote and protect the rights of Roma facing discrimination by raising society and stakeholders’ awareness, enhancing the implementation of non-discrimination legislation and empowering Roma to seek legal remedies in Slovakia and Slovenia.
+The programme seeks to promote and protect the rights of Roma facing discrimination by raising society and stakeholders’ awareness, enhancing the implementation of non-discrimination legislation and empowering Roma to seek legal remedies in Slovakia and Slovenia.

-More specifically we aim to:
+More specifically, we aim to:

 - Enhance the knowledge of anti-discrimination legislation and access to justice among legal practitioners, Civil Society Organizations (CSOs), Roma mediators, activists and decision-makers

-- Strengthen the capacity and willingness of legal practitioners to provide legal aid for Roma and challenge discrimination incidents
+- Strengthen the capacity and willingness of legal practitioners to provide legal aid for Roma and challenge discrimination incidents.

 - Strengthen the capacity of CSOs to support and represent Roma communities facing discrimination.